Skip to Content

 • If you find the skin is not clean, scrape the skin with the knife to remove any hair or dirt that may still be there.
 Wash again.

-• Cut the pork belly into small chunks, preferably within half to one cm thick, then cut into thin pieces.
+• Cut the pork belly into small chunks, preferably within half to one cm thick, then cut into small pieces.

-Making hard-boiled eggs is easy but can be a frustrating chore if you find the egg membrane and shell are hard to peel off.
-The eggs will end up with multiple chips and marks instead of a shiny and smooth surface.
+Making hard-boiled eggs is easy but can be frustrating if you find the egg membrane and shell hard to peel off.
+The eggs will have multiple chips and marks instead of a shiny and smooth surface.
 Instead, try the following method if you have difficulty making a perfect hard-boiled egg.
-I have used this even for soft eggs (those that are only boiled for seven minutes for ramen, which the yolk is still jiggling) and to be able to peel it effortlessly.
+I have used this even for soft eggs (those that are only boiled for seven minutes for ramen, in which the yolk is still jiggling) and to be able to peel it effortlessly.

 • Bring a pot of water to a boil.